How to recognize and avoid scams.

 CardValet®

-CardValet® is a mobile app that lets you control your debit card usage and spending on the go.
-This convenient service lets you lock and unlock your ADK debit card, set and remove spending limits, restrict transactions, and even schedule alerts!
+Easily manage your cards with a mobile app that lets you control your debit card usage and spending on the go.
+Lock and unlock your card, schedule alerts, restrict transactions, and more!

 Visit Learn More page